MileHacker Logo

 • Respect local traditions and customs.

-• Public displays of affection are generally accepted, discretion is always wise.
+• Public displays of affection are generally accepted, discretion is always a good idea.

 • Rural areas in Sicily can be more traditional than major cities.